Coolidge State Park: Facilities

 Near the park access road on VT 100A is a small parking and picnic area.
-The main access road climbs steeply to the contact station, from which a camping loop composed entirely of leantos branches off.
-This loop road roughly follows the contours of the hill, and the leantos are placed to provide views of the surrounding countryside.
+The main access road climbs steeply to the contact station, from which a camping loop composed entirely of lean-tos branches off.
+This loop road roughly follows the contours of the hill, and the lean-tos are placed to provide views of the surrounding countryside.
 Continuing down the main access road, there is a second wooded camping loop for the use of tent campers and recreational vehicles; there are no sanitary or electrical connections here, but a dump station is located near the contact station.
 Beyond the tent loop is a larger picnic area with CCC-built pavilions.

 History

 Prior to the establishment of the state forest and state park, land that makes up the park saw a variety of agricultural and light industrial uses.
 In the 1920s, the state began purchasing land for the state forest, and considered the area north of Plymouth Notch a good candidate for a campground and other recreational amenities.
 With federal funding made available for CCC works in 1933, work on the park facilities began.
 The main access road was cut, and the leanto camping loop was built, as were the picnic and maintenance facilities, and the contact station.
 Areas that had formerly been in agricultural use were planted with trees, and the CCC crews also cut some of the area's hiking trails.
 They also built a small swimming hole just west of VT 100A by damming Pinney Hollow Brook; this site is no longer in use.